ranedigamber/kickstarter-analysis/README.md

 ### Theater Outcome Based on Launch Date

-The two conclusions that can be drawn from this analyis are;
+The two conclusions that can be drawn from this analysis are;
 1. Months May-July are most favorable to start a crowdfunding project.
 The success to fail ratio for these three months are quite similar (65%+/-2) and eventhough May would look the better month June would be not a distant second choice.
 2. Setting up a crowdfunding project should be avoided in the month of December as there's a equal chance that it may fail.